Amphotericin B: Lipid complex formulations

-A number of lipid complex preparations are also available.
+Several lipid complex preparations are also available.
 Abelcet was approved by the FDA in 1995.
 It consists of amphotericin B and two lipids in a 1:1 ratio that form large ribbon-like structures.
 Amphotec is a complex of amphotericin and sodium cholesteryl sulfate in a 1:1 ratio.
-Two molecules of each form a tetramer that aggregate into spiral arms on a disk-like complex.
+Two molecules of each form a tetramer that aggregates into spiral arms on a disk-like complex.
 It was approved by the FDA in 1996.

 By mouth

 An oral preparation exists but is not widely available.
 The amphipathic nature of amphotericin along with its low solubility and permeability has posed major hurdles for oral administration given its low bioavailability.
 In the past it had been used for fungal infections of the surface of the GI tract such as thrush, but has been replaced by other antifungals such as nystatin and fluconazole.

-However, recently novel nanoparticulate drug delivery systems such as AmbiOnp, nanosuspensions, lipid-based drug delivery systems including cochleates, self-emulsifying drug delivery systems, solid lipid nanoparticles and polymeric nanoparticles—such as Amphotericin B in pegylated polylactide coglycolide copolymer nanoparticles—have demonstrated potential for oral formulation of amphotericin B.
+However, recently novel nanoparticulate drug delivery systems such as AmbiOnp, nanosuspensions, lipid-based drug delivery systems including cochleates, self-emulsifying drug delivery systems, solid lipid nanoparticles and polymeric nanoparticles—such as amphotericin B in pegylated polylactide coglycolide copolymer nanoparticles—have demonstrated potential for oral formulation of amphotericin B. The oral lipid nanocrystal amphotericin by Matinas Biopharma is furthest along, having completed a successful phase 2 clinical trial in cryptococcal meningitis.